“On Power”: A Blueprint for Liberty vs. Tyranny - July 29th, Hour 2

 They don't even talk about the American culture unless they're attacking it.

-1619 project, attacking our history.
+1619 Project, attacking our history.

-CRT attacking our Bill of Rights.
+CRT, attacking our Bill of Rights.

-The Constitution, they said written by a bunch of white slave owners, while they wave around the Constitution, but they hate it because the Constitution believes in power checking power.
+The Constitution, they said, written by a bunch of white slave owners, while they wave around the Constitution, but they hate it because the Constitution believes in power-checking power.

 That's the genius of the Constitution, right there.

-Power checking power, which is why I decided there's not enough focus on this issue of power.
+Power-checking power, which is why I decided there's not enough focus on this issue of power.

-The Democrat Party is power hungry.
+The Democrat Party is power-hungry.

-They want centralized power, they want a lord over us.
+They want to lord over us.

 They don't believe in the sovereignty of the individual.